patilsubramanya/JAVA-PROJECT/README.md

 # JAVA-PROJECT
+## ABOUT
+PROJECT TITLE:- EXPENSE TRACKER.
+This project is developed by @patilsubramanya and @Hritsinha8 as a part of our academics MSc in "DATA SCIENCE".
+This project was started in the month of April 2023 and was finished by first week of May 2023 under the guidance of ALWYN JOSEPH.
 ## DATABASE INFORMATION:
 * The database "expensetracker" mainly have three tables naming:
 * USERS: which stores the user's information such as name, username, password and phone number.